xalelax/blog/_drafts/plotting-hypergraphs.markdown

 I recently needed to visualize some hypergraphs and could not find any library which satisfied me;
-moreover, as far as I could see, all of them were representing edges as Euler diagrams (i.e., like the one displayed above).
+moreover, as far as I could see, all of them were representing hypergraphs via Euler diagrams (i.e., like the hand-drawn hypergraph above).
-Unfortunately this method was not producing good plots for my use case; what I ended up doing was to represent a hypergraph as a collection of graphs, and plotting them via the awesome `networkx` library, which in principle only works for graphs.
+Unfortunately this method was not producing good plots for my use case; what I ended up doing was to represent a hypergraph as a collection of graphs, and plotting them via the awesome `networkx` library.

 I decided to write about my approach to plotting hypergraphs, as it produces quite interesting plots for the kind of data I am looking at lately (essentially